taipeng-liu/SDFS/MP3/Design.md

 ## Protocol Design
 ```
-We implement RPC client and servers in this MP.
+We employ RPC to implement our client and servers model in this MP.
 Servers include one Namenode(i.e. master) and N Datanodes (i.e. slave), in this case N = 10.

 Algorithm: User type the command in main function.
 Main function parse the command and call corresponding function in client.go (e.g. type command `put localfilename sdfsfilename`, main function will call `PutFile([]string{localfilename, sdfsfilename})`in client.

-How dose `PutFile` work?
+How dose client functions work in RPC?

+Take `PutFile` as an example.
 Firstly, client RPCs Namenode a `FindRequest`.
 When Namenode receive a `FindRequest`, it will figure out a list of datanodes who should save the file into `FindResponse`, and then return `FindResponse`.
 Then, client can get DatanodeList that contains the NodeID of datanode who should be put the file in.
 Client iterates the list, and in each iteration, client RPC datanode by `c.rpcClient.Call` and send file.

-How dose other client functions work?
-Much similar to `PutFile`.
+Other RPC call is much similar to `PutFile`.

 How to RPC Namenode/Datanode?
 We use tcp call the Namenode/Datanode with address "NamenodeAddr"+":"+Config.NamenodePort/"Datanode"+":"+Config.DatanodePort.
 NamenodePort and DatanodePort are consts defined in "Config/Config.go" (is currently 8885 and 8884).
 Struct and methods of Namenode and Datanode are all in RPC standard format which can be called by RPC client.
 For example, in client.go, we have `c.rpcClient.Call("Datanode.Put", putRequest, &putResponse)`, where c is a "Client" type structure, putRequest has type "PutRequest" and putResponse has type "PutResponse".

 How to send a file?
 A file is sent by blocks.
 BLOCK_SIZE is a const defined in "Config/Config.go" (is currently 512). `PutRequest` has two contents: FileInfo, Block.
 FileInfo is the payload of file, and Block is the byte data to be transferred.

+How does election works?
+Our raw idea is to always .
+Maybe refer to "Bully Algorithm" to implement a more sophisticated one
 ```

 ### Definition